Starting Your Own Business – Four Vital Steps To Big Up Your Small Business

 You are at the heart of your business.
 You need to position yourself as a thought leader in order to give your company credibility.
 Take the opportunities to find networking events that happen in your sector and ask to be considered for a speaking slot.
 You can also make an impact digitally, by developing the visibility of your online portfolio and using LinkedIn Groups to your advantage.
 Think about things like issuing white papers or hosting webinars on your specialty topic.
 Or, perhaps a podcast or magazine article.
 Getting your name out there and associated with current topics and views can enhance your prestige.
 And, it will build the reputation of your business.

-Raising your business profile and getting your name recognized will give your company cachet which can carry you far and help you to make further connections.
+Raising your business profile and getting your name recognized will give your company a cachet which can carry you far and help you to make further connections.
 So take your knowledge and don’t be afraid to share just the right amount to interest potential clients or showcase your brand.
 You may also benefit from creating a personal brand.
-This can really do wonders for an entrepreneur, and help to spread the word of the work that you’re doing.
+This can really do wonders for an entrepreneur, and help to spread the word about the work that you’re doing.
 While pushing yourself this way can sound challenging.
 Especially if you’re in business as an introvert.
 It can be a useful point to find a mentor who can help to guide your direction.
 And, encourage you to take a few more calculated risks.
 Sometimes stepping outside of your comfort zone can pay dividends.